Why It Works

 The real key to these great spring rolls is to balance the textures and flavors of the ingredients inside the soft, stretchy rice paper wrapper.
 For this version, I'm using tender pea shoots, along with carrots cut into a fine julienne, crispy marinated tofu, herbs, chilies, and toasted peanuts.

-- Finely sliced Thai bird or serrano chili peppers
+Finely sliced Thai bird or serrano chile peppers

 Place tofu in a large colander and set in the sink.
 Pour 1 quart boiling water over tofu and let rest for 1 minute.
 Transfer to a paper towel–lined tray and press dry.
 Heat vegetable oil in a large nonstick or cast iron skillet over medium-low heat until shimmering.
 Add tofu and cook, turning occasionally, until golden brown and crisp on all surfaces, about 10 minutes total.
 Transfer to a paper towel–lined plate to drain.